 SUPRO envisions a participatory democratic society based on principles of human rights that stand for equity and justice for all.

-The mission of SUPRO is to facilitate CSOs and Citizen Actors for collective actions towards establishing economic, social, cultural, political and environmental rights as well as to bring about accountable and transparent governance system in different spheres of the society.
+The mission of SUPRO is to facilitate CSOs and citizen actors for collective actions towards establishing economic, social, cultural, political and environmental rights as well as to bringing about accountable and transparent governance system at all levels.

 SUPRO, at this stage of its strategic planning, has settled on 10 different objectives to which all activities must contribute in a tangible manner.
 It has taken into account the SWOT analysis and devised strategies to overcome potential challenges in order to make the organization more effective and goal-oriented.
 It is also assumed that attaining these objectives would eventually meet future demands of the organization.
 Programs, projects, and support services are designed to demonstrate progress and achievement towards these common strategic aims and objectives.

 At present, SUPRO works closely with 600 local NGOs and CSOs in 45 districts to the above mentioned objectives.
 As a national network of grassroots-level NGOs in Bangladesh, SUPRO has formulated a strategic plan to enable pro-poor policy change focusing on areas where grassroots NGOs can effectively act on to uphold the rights of the marginalized people on the basis of the approach of Rights to Development.
 SUPRO supports grassroots NGOs and local level civil society groups to build their capacity so that they can raise their voice against any process of marginalization and exclusion.

 •To raise voice in favor of grass roots people

 •Partner organization will be responsible for coordinating the overall process in accordance with the agreed work plan along with concept note